kaitvu/election-blog/content/post/2024-09-23-blog-3/index.md

 In both 2016 and 2020, the Democratic candidate began the year polling higher than the Republican candidate.
 While the polling gap in 2016 tightened by mid-year, President Biden consistently maintained a polling advantage over former President Trump in 2020.

-So far, trends in the polling data for 2024 are fascinating: heading into the summer, Trump narrowly led Biden in a very contested race.
-The script has clearly flipped since Vice President Harris entered the race — Democrats have surged back in the polls.
+So far, trends in the polling data for 2024 are fascinating: heading into the summer, Trump narrowly led Biden in a contested race with about two percentage points separating the candidates.
+The script has clearly flipped since Vice President Harris entered the race: average poll approval for the Democratic candidate has largely surged past that of the Republican candidate.
+For both parties, average poll approval appears to have overall increased over time.

 ## Polling Averages for 2024
 To dive deeper into 2024, I create a plot of the polling averages by date with some potential "game-changers," which are events (e.g. party conventions) that *could* have an effect on voter behavior.
 The following plot only includes polling data from May to mid-September, since I want to focus on the presidential contest between Harris and Trump.

 <img src="{{< blogdown/postref >}}index_files/figure-html/poll averages 2024-1.png" width="672" />

 Overall, it seems like polling changed little in the aftermath of these so-called "game-changers" with two notable exceptions: average poll approval diverged after the [first presidential debate](https://www.nytimes.com/2024/06/27/us/politics/biden-debate-democrats.html) in favor of the Republican candidate, and there was a massive spike in average poll approval for the Democratic candidate after Biden [ended his re-election campaign](https://apnews.com/article/biden-drops-out-2024-election-ddffde72838370032bdcff946cfc2ce6).
-However, it is difficult to establish a direct causal relationship between such events and trends in public opinion.
+However, it is difficult to establish a direct causal relationship between the occurrence of such events and trends in public opinion.

 ## Predicting 2024 National Two-Party Vote Share with Sept.
 Polling Averages
-To incorporate polling data in a predictive model, I use an ordinary least squares (OLS) regression model to analyze the relationship between national polling data from September of an election year and national two-party popular vote share, specifically for the Democratic candidate.
+To incorporate polling data in a predictive model for the 2024 election, I use an ordinary least squares (OLS) regression model to analyze the relationship between national polling data from September of an election year and national two-party popular vote share, specifically for the Democratic candidate.
+In the model, I weighted the September polling data by the number of weeks remaining before the election.
+This adjustment accounts for the idea that polls taken closer to Election Day tend to be more predictive of voter behavior.

 This is a regression table for the Democratic candidate's national popular vote share and national polling in September for the presidential elections from 1948-2020.

 <table style="border-collapse:collapse; border:none;">
 <caption style="font-weight: bold; text-align:left;">Regression Table for National Sept.
 Polling (1948-2020)</caption>